hankandre/experimenting-with-redux/README.md

 If you chose an HOC pattern for your `connect` function, attempt to create a solution that uses the new Hooks API.

 Beware, that this is new ground for us all.
 React Redux doesn't even have an API for this, yet.
-You'd be treading new ground, which means you'll be largely alone, apart from us, of course 🙂.
+You'd be treading new ground, which means you'll be largely alone.
+Apart from us, of course 🙂.

-This may mean your tests break.
+This may, but not necessarily, mean your tests break.
 I'm sure we'll all be far too impressed with what you've done to care.